RyanHelgoth/inhouse-discord-bot/README.md

 # inhouse-discord-bot
-Discord bot that randomizes teams and puts users in the correct channels.
+Discord bot that randomizes teams and puts users in the correct voice channels.
 Simplifies setting up inhouse/scrim games with friends.